Skip to content

 fk(Lk) = Ck

-Let's be N0 the first unreductible natural number.
-Because Lk = N0 - 2^k < N0, both Lk and Ck are reductible
+Let's be N0 the first unreducible natural number.
+Because Lk = N0 - 2^k < N0, both Lk and Ck are reducible

 fk+1 = (Nk+1)*3^Bk + Ck+1 = Ck+1